dupgit/sauvegarde/README.md

 I am coding on spare hours so I may not tell any release dates and you should consider that "It ships when its ready".

-* 0.0.7  hability to exclude some files by extension or path.
-Caching mecanism in client in case the server is unreachable.
+* 0.0.7  Ability to exclude some files by extension or path.
+Caching mechanism in client in case the server is unreachable.
 Change GSList hash_data_list from meta_data_t structure to something that allows deletion of elements while walking through it.
 * 0.0.8  restore the latest version of a file before a specific date.